-Having your preschool or early elementary age child or students do daily observations of the weather is a great way to engage them in science, and how understanding science affects the choices we make each day.
-(Such as what to wear or what to do outside.
+Having your preschool or early elementary age child or students do daily observations of the weather is a great way to engage them in science, and how understanding science affects the choices we make each day, such as what to wear or what to do outside.
 (Check out my post full of kid activities related to weather.)
-You can enhance that weather observation with these simple DIY tools: a weather vane, anemometer, rain gauge, thermometer, and weather chart, made of materials you have at home or in your recycling bin!
+You can enhance that weather observation with these simple DIY tools, made of materials you have at home or in your recycling bin!

 What it can tell you: This tool tells you which direction the wind is blowing from, which can indicate whether the weather is likely to get warmer, cooler, wetter, or dryer.
 (In the northern hemisphere, if the wind is from the north, the weather will get colder.
 If it’s from the south, it will get warmer.
 From the east means rain or snow is coming.
 From the west means the weather may clear.)

 How to make one: Make the base: Take a cup with a lid.
 Label the 4 cardinal directions on the lid (NESW).
 Insert one straw, and cover the top end of the straw with a piece of masking tape.
 Make the top: Take a second straw – cut slits in each end, and insert a cardstock flag in one end and an arrow in the other.
 Balance that straw on your finger to find the center of gravity.
 Push a pin through that point, then through the tape on top of the straw.
 Make sure it spins freely.
-(Find more details and design options here.)
+(Find more details and design options with alternate materials here.)

 To use: Fill the cup with water, then put this outside in the wind, with the letter N on the cup in the north.

 What it is, and what it can tell you: This tool measures how fast the wind is blowing.